 A brief description of the macehead and its decorative motifs are required before we discuss the results of this analysis.
 The macehead has been manufactured from the basal region and burr of a red deer antler (see Simpson 1996, 294).
 The antler has been trimmed substantially and polished.
-It is possible, using digital imaging and the naked eye, to discern the ‘grain’ of the antler, not completely erased by polishing.
-Polishing striations are also visible on the surface of the macehead.
+It is possible, using digital imaging and the naked eye, to discern the ‘grain’ of the antler, not completely erased by polishing (Fig. 1).
+Polishing striations are also visible on the surface of the macehead (Fig. 2).
 The macehead is decorated with three spirals cut into the polished surface.
-There is a complexity to their arrangement.
+There is a complexity to their arrangement (Fig. 1B).
 One spiral is carved on one surface this is then ‘carried over the shoulder of the implement to be repeated twice on the other side.’
 (Edwardson 1965, 145).
+The difficulty of being able to visually comprehend the decoration at a single glance is an attribute that the Garboldisham macehead shares with a number of other decorated artefacts from the British and Irish Neolithic, including a number of carved stone balls and the Knowth macehead.

 Our analysis focused in particular on the surface with the two spirals.
 Careful analysis indicates that the larger of the two spirals was carved with the grain of the antler.
-The larger spiral flattens on one edge running parallel to the side of the antler implement.
-Notably this conforms to a substantial grain in the antler.
+The larger spiral (marked in pink in Fig 1B) flattens on one edge running parallel to the side of the antler implement.
+Notably this conforms to a substantial grain in the antler (Figs. 1A and 3).
 The smaller of the two spirals notably respects the larger of the spirals and its carver kinked the second smaller spiral away from the larger.
 That there may be more than one phase of carving seems a possibility from visual inspection, but this is confirmed by RTI analysis.